Is Argan Oil Comedogenic?

 You’ve probably noticed that argan oil is rated at a 0 for comedogenicity, which means it does not clog pores at all.

-Argan oil is sourced in Morocco.
 It’s made from the argan tree kernels and has dozens of different uses.
-It can even be used in food!

-In the beauty industry, argan oil is highly loved as a hair and skin oil.
-It’s extremely nourishing and rich in vitamin E, linoleic acid, fatty acids, and various antioxidants.
+It’s incredibly nourishing and rich in vitamin E, linoleic acid, fatty acids, and various antioxidants.

 Can Argan Oil Clog Pores?

 Because it’s rated 0 on the comedogenic scale, argan oil is not likely to clog your pores.
-In fact, it’s one of the least comedogenic oils known to man!

-If you haven’t used argan oil before, make sure to start slow and patch test it before fully committing.
-That being said, it’s very unlikely that you’ll have any sort of negative reaction from argan oil.
+That being said, it’s doubtful that you’ll have any adverse reaction from argan oil.
 It’s one of the best-tolerated oils out there.

 Can Argan Oil Cause Acne?

-Because argan oil is non-comedogenic, it’s very unlikely to cause acne.
 In fact, some of the compounds in argan oil can actually help reduce acne and inflammation!

-Everyone is different and you can’t know how your skin will react until you try a new product.
+Everyone is different, and you can’t know how your skin will react until you try a new product

 Is It Safe To Use Pure Argan Oil?